AllenSWDB/allenswdb.github.io/databook/glossary.md

   rest a neuron has low levels of calcium, and when the neuron spikes calcium flows into the neuron and raises the level of calcium. [add details about two photon imaging.
 Add citation to a review]

+waveform
+  In a system neuroscience setting, this often refers to the voltage over time measured with an electrode when an individual neuron produces an action potential.
 :::